Jurgen Klopp calls Liverpool's performance '90 per cent positive' despite 2-0 Everton defeat

 - Tuchel: I subbed sub Hudson-Odoi because of his attitude

-"There were plenty of good football moments so we did well from a creative point of view but we had to chase the game and were not clam enough.
+"There were plenty of good football moments so we did well from a creative point of view but we had to chase the game and were not calm enough.

 "Everton defended deep and full of passion but there were still moments where we were completely free in the box but we didn't finish.